-“I can’t do these plans every day, I’m afraid, given that this body and this brain feel as if I’m running on borrowed fumes,” she says with a similarly hollow voice.
+“I can’t do these plans every day, I’m afraid, given that this body and this brain feel like I’m running on borrowed fumes,” she says in a similarly hollow voice.
 “My energy never recharges enough.
 But I look forward to the many experiences we will have together.”

 “That’s good, because I would hate to tire you out any more than I have.”